sashank/jsse/README.md

 	This is a personal *research prototype* use it at your own risk.

+	Internally uses AES from BouncyCastle Library
+	Also uses FNR for space efficiency so make sure you install libfnr

   	LICENSE -- LGPL (2.1) license copy under which this library is being released

   	RUN : Import the source code in any editor like IntelliJ or Eclipse